precap/dcc-ex.github.io/docs/throttles/throttle_table.rst

 **Legend**

   Net = Wifi or LAN networks |BRxa|
+  BT = Bluetooth |BRxa|
+  Free = No additional cost for full functionality. |BRxa|
+  Paid = Payment required for any usage. |BRxa|
-  Free / paid = Both Free and Paid versions are available.
-The free version may be limited in features. |BRxa|
+  Free/Paid = Both Free and Paid versions are available.
+The free version has limited features. |BRxa|
-  Native = Uses the Native DCC-EX command / command protocols |BRxa|
+  Native = Uses the Native DCC-EX command / command protocols [1]_ |BRxa|
-  WiT = Uses the WiThrottle command protocol |BRxa|
+  WiT = Uses the WiThrottle command protocol [1]_ |BRxa|
   Web = Requires the use of a Web Browser |BRxa|
+  Physical = A dedicated separate physical device.
+Not an app running on a standard smart device.  |BRxa|
+  Android = A phone or tablet running the Google Android operating system. |BRxa|
+  iOS = An Apple iPhone or tablet running the iOS operating system. |BRxa|
   Win = Windows 7 and above

+..
+[1] See :doc:`/reference/software/withrottle-vs-native-commands`.
+..
+[2] Additional hardware of software is required for use. |BRxa| DIY = requires you to buy components and 'build' the device.
+..
+[3] CV programming is only available in Engine Driver when connected using the DCC-EX Native protocol.
-Note: The Android throttle apps listed above can be made to made to run on Windows PCs.
+..
+[4] Note: The Android throttle apps listed above can be made to made to run on Windows PCs.
 See :doc:`Running Android apps on Microsoft Windows <software/android-apps-on-windows>`.
+..
+[5] JMRI is a suite of applications.
+This table only refers the Web based throttle component of JMRI.
+To use the Web throttle you will need to be running the JMRI suite of applications on a PC (Windows, OSX or Linux). e.g. **Decoder Pro** or **Panel Pro**.